V4Fire/Client/src/base/b-router/README.md

 #### Using a path with the router transition methods

-When we use the router transition methods, like "push" or "replace", we specify a route to go by a name, but also, we can use a path of the route.
+When we use the router transition methods, like `push` or `replace`, we specify the route to go by a name, but also, we can use a path of the route.
 The code below:

 ```js